The Natural Beauty of Real Wood Countertops

 “We were looking for a different material to stand out against the tile and the darker colors we used,” Joe says.

 That’s when they came to Baird Brothers Fine Hardwoods and found a beautiful hickory countertop material to finish off the space.
+The result?
+A custom countertop that combined natural beauty with long-lasting function.

 Joe elected to have minimal finishing done, so he could do the sanding and finishing himself.
 He also did the cutouts for the sink and faucet.
 (But, for those without woodworking skills, Baird Brothers can do any sink cutouts or finishing that might be needed!)